 We can also discuss exercises you can do to improve your posture and movement in your workplace and everyday life to aid recovery, promote health and prevent symptoms recurring.

-Osteopathy can help a number of conditions including: back pain, disc problems, neck ache, headaches; whiplash injuries; arthritic pain and stiffness; sinusitis; 'frozen' or stiff shoulders, 'tennis elbow', arm and wrist pain; hip, thigh and knee problems; calf, shin and foot problems; pelvic pain; aches and pains in pregnancy; repetitive strain injury; postural problems caused by driving or work, and much more - contact us and we'll be happy to discuss how we can help you.
+Osteopathy can help a number of conditions including: back pain, disc problems, neck ache, headaches; arthritic pain and stiffness; 'frozen' or stiff shoulders, 'tennis elbow', arm and wrist pain; hip, thigh and knee problems; calf, shin and foot problems; pelvic pain; aches and pains in pregnancy; repetitive strain injury; postural problems caused by driving or work, and much more - contact us and we'll be happy to discuss how we can help you.

 You're unique, and so is your treatment, tailor-made just for you.

 Husband and wife team Bruce Leiper and Liz Brennan-Jesson opened the Lingfield Osteopathic Centre in 2001.
 They love being part of the community and support local charities and events including the Dormansland Dog & Horse Show, Lingfield Church Fete and the Spring Show at Felbridge.
-Further afield they support a school in Ethiopia and have been invited to go to Thailand to use their osteopathic skills to treat elephants!
+Further afield they support a school in Ethiopia and were invited to go to Thailand to use their osteopathic skills to treat elephants!

-Liz Brennan-Jesson DO
+Liz Brennan-Jesson D.O.

 A year's osteopathic treatment following a snowboarding accident convinced Liz that Osteopathy was the career for her.
 Since graduating in 1999, Liz has been passionate about getting people fixed and back to everyday, normal functioning and enjoys sharing her knowledge as a speaker at a local knee surgeon's lecture evenings.
-Outside work, Liz's time is taken up with activities surrounding their 2 dogs, Bumblicious and Wizzywoo, and her 4 horses.
+Outside work, Liz's time is taken up with activities surrounding their 2 dogs, Bumblicious and Bear, and her 4 horses.
 She has ridden dressage for the England Southern Team, competes regularly at county shows in the working hunter classes and enjoys showjumping and bringing on 2 young horses.
 Liz also loves to visit Cornwall with Bruce and the dogs for long walks and delicious food.

-Bruce Leiper DO
+Bruce Leiper D.O.

 Bruce is prepared for anyone and anything - never knowing who he may meet and the variety of conditions he treats are what have kept him on his toes since graduating in 1996.
 When a serious skiing accident at 16 required osteopathic treatment a few years later, it gave Bruce an insight into the perfect career for him, where he can make people feel better and improve their quality of life whilst running his own business.
 Outside work, Bruce is never happier than when hill walking or strolling along a Cornish beach with Liz and their dogs.
 However, he has been known to try rather more adventurous activities such as microlight flying, mountain biking and white water rafting down the Olympic course at Lea Valley!